-- 7.1 Each Academy will identify a member of staff/designated person who ensures the correct storage of medication at Academy. - 7.2 All controlled drugs are to be kept in a locked cupboard where only named staff will have access. - 7.3 The identified member of staff will check the expiry dates for all medication stored at the Academy every calendar month during the academic year. - 7.4 All medication kept by the Academy must be kept in a secure place, in a lockable cupboard in a cool dry place.
-Students with medical conditions will be informed where their medication is stored and how to access it.
-Staff will need to ensure that medication is accessible only to those for whom it is prescribed. - 7.5 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to students and not locked away. - 7.6 The identified member of staff, along with the parents/carers of students with medical conditions are to ensure that all emergency and non-emergency medication brought in to the Academy must be clearly labelled with the student's name, the name of the medication, route of administration, dose and frequency, along with the expiry date of the medication. - 7.7 All medication must be supplied and stored in its original containers, in accordance with point 7.6. - 7.8 Medication must be stored in accordance with the manufacturer's instructions, paying particular note to temperature.
+- 7.1 Each Academy will identify a member of staff/designated person who ensures the correct storage of medication at Academy. - 7.2 All controlled drugs are to be kept in a locked cupboard where only named staff will have access.
+However, at Willoughby Academy, all medication (except inhalers) is kept in a locked cabinet. - 7.3 The identified member of staff will check the expiry dates for all medication stored at the Academy every calendar month during the academic year. - 7.4 All medication kept by the Academy must be kept in a secure place, in a lockable cupboard in a cool dry place.
+Students with medical conditions will be informed where their medication is stored and how to access it (if they are able to self-administer).
+Staff will need to ensure that medication is accessible only to those for whom it is prescribed. - 7.5 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to students and not locked away. - 7.6 The identified member of staff, along with the parents/carers of students with medical conditions, are to ensure that all emergency and non-emergency medication brought in to the Academy must be clearly labelled with the student's name, the name of the medication, route of administration, dose and frequency, along with the expiry date of the medication.

-- 7.9 Some medication may need to be refrigerated.
+- 7.7 All medication must be supplied and stored in its original containers, in accordance with point 7.6. - 7.8 Medication must be stored in accordance with the manufacturer's instructions, paying particular note to temperature. - 7.9 Some medication may need to be refrigerated.
 All refrigerated medication must be stored in an airtight container and must be clearly labelled.
 Refrigerators used for the storage of medication should only be used for that purpose and should be inaccessible to unsupervised students or lockable as appropriate. - 7.10 It is the parent/carer's responsibility to ensure new and in-date medication comes into Academy with the appropriate instructions and to ensure that the Academy receives this. - 7.11 If a staff member requires prescription medication and is still fit to care for students, this medication should also be stored in the same way student medication is stored.